autifyhq/autify-javascript-snippets/content/en/snippets/others/xhr_get_post.md

 ---
 Use these snippets when you want to send a HTTP request to an API endpoint.

+The values set in the header and body are examples.
+The actual values depend on the specification of the API being requested.
+Please set appropriate values.

+<a href="https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest" target="_blank">XMLHttpRequest</a> is used to send HTTP requests.

-Send GET request to a URL.
+## Send GET request to a URL

 ```js
 var url = "API URL";